swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 - Xcode projects: Installed toolchain version will be used to determine interop mode.

-- Any project can use `SWT_XCTEST_INTEROP_MODE` to override interop mode at runtime, provided they are on toolchain version `6.X` or newer
+- Any project can use `SWIFT_TESTING_XCTEST_INTEROP_MODE` to override interop mode at runtime, provided they are on toolchain version `6.X` or newer

 ## Future directions